New 'Gridiron Show' available on News website, YouTube

 “The Gridiron Show” is a New Castle News production featuring News sports editor Ron Poniewasz Jr. and Larry Kelly, who represents the law firm Luxenberg, Garbett, Kelly & George.
 The show is sponsored by the law firm.

-On this week’s episode, Poniewasz and Kelly discuss our athlete of the week, Union High quarterback Braylon Thomas.
-Thomas was 14 of 28 through the air for 196 yards, three touchdowns and one interception in a 40-35 come-from-behind win over Mohawk.
-He rushed the ball 21 times for 125 yards, while scoring two rushing touchdowns.
+On this week’s episode, Poniewasz and Kelly discuss our athlete of the week, Mohawk High quarterback Jay Wrona.
+The senior passed 189 yards and five touchdowns in a 42-8 win over Quaker Valley.

-Thomas scored the game-winning touchdown on a 14-yard scoring run with 38 seconds left in the game.
-He then sealed the win by intercepting Warriors quarterback Jay Wrona near the goal line with just seconds left.

-The second topic is a discussion of classic opening-week thrillers, like New Castle’s 26-20 double-overtime setback to University Prep and Wilmington’s 49-42 loss to Sharpsville.
-Poniewasz and Kelly follow that up with a discouraged/encouraged forum for some of the Lawrence County teams.

 (0) comments